What Is Known About Slavic Mythology

 How about a set of Slavic myths and beliefs?
 We have very little information as to the original rites and the underlying myths of the Slavic religion.
 No extant mythical corpus (tales explaining the origins of man, world, etc) and scant information from Christian writers have forced scholars to look for this material elsewhere.
 Slavic folklore in particular turned out a particularly fruitful ground of research: it turned out that the ancient pagan tales told many centuries after the introduction of Christianity preserved some of the most rudimental Slavic mythical conceptions.
 One of such tales, told by a Polish peasant from near Sieradz in the late 19th century, may actually tell us a lot about how Slavic peoples imagined the beginnings of the world:

-In the beginning there was nothing other than heaven and ocean, God in his boat, and a devil emerging from the sea foam.
-He sat next to the God.
+In the beginning, there was nothing other than heaven and ocean, God in his boat, and a devil emerging from the sea foam.
+He sat next to God.
 It was the Devil who suggested to God the idea of creating the world, as he couldn’t accomplish it himself.
 The Devil dived in and came back with a handful of sand taken from the bottom.
-God scattered it on water and created the beginnings of the Earth, which however was so small that they both hardly fit.
-God and Devil inhabited the Earth, when the Devil decided he would push the sleeping God off into the water.
-But all he did was to make the Earth grow from the God’s side, from the East, and from his side from the West.
+God scattered it on the water and created the beginnings of the Earth – which was so small, however, that they both hardly fit.
+God and the Devil inhabited the Earth, when the Devil decided he would push the sleeping God off into the water.
+But all he did was to make the Earth grow from God’s side, from the East, and from his side from the West.
 The two creators started an argument which ended with God withdrawing to the Heavens, and the Devil being precipitated into the abyss by God’s thunderbolts.

 The Iranian roots of Slavic religion?